 Daytona State College, 1200 West International Speedway Boulevard, Daytona Beach, 386-506-4475

 The Southeast Museum of Photography is one of only 12 specialized museums of its kind in the United States, and one of fewer than 30 throughout the world.
 The museum is Florida's official museum of photography.
 Admission is free.
-Check the website for hours.
+Plan your visit by checking the museum hours and more helpful information on their website.

 Watch video: The Southeast Museum of Photography offers intriguing changing exhibits as well as a permanent display.